hoxnox/cursord/README.markdown

 Suppose we have database, where task data are stored.
 We can launch cursord like this:

-	./cursord -i"username='admin' dbname='data' password='mypass'" "SELECT some_data,
+	./cursord  -f odbc -a "dsn=ODBCName,query='SELECT some_data,
-	some_addition_data FROM one_table, second_table WHERE some complex expression"
+	some_addition_data FROM one_table, second_table WHERE some complex expression'"

 Now we have the service, which get us next data task as the response to GET query.
 So we can launch N separated processes, getting data and doing tasks.
 As the result, we can manage tasks solving and